Yaronsohn/WinCert/README.md

 - The whole certificate chain is verified up to the root which is verified against the OS's root certificate database.

 ## Limitations
-- The library does **not** performs a check again the revocation lists.
+- The library does **not** performs a check against the revocation lists.
 - The library does **not** go out to the network to fetch any additional data.

 ## Structure